Calculux-finance/calculux-uikit/CONTRIBUTING.md

-# Contributing to the Wakanda ecosystem
+# Contributing to the Calculux ecosystem

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.wakandaswap.com/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://docs.calculux.finance/code/contributing) first.

 ## Setup